NikolayKrishtopa/eCommerce-Application/README.md

 ## Description
 eCommerce Application is the final task of the JavaScript/Front-End 2023Q1 course at RS School.
 In this task we aim to bolster skills gained throughout the course, get valuable team-work experience and soak up all the cutting-edge tech trends in the area of ecommerce.

-Whithin this project our team of 3 students is creating the following functionality for an online store:
+Within this project our team of 3 students is creating the following functionality for an online store:
 - Main page
 - User login / registration
 - User profile page